 Gender, according to Senior Vice President of Talent at the advertising and digital agency BARKER, still plays too large a role in the style and methodology of delivering feedback.
 Holding a bias based on gender, ethnicity or even memory can really impede the flow of helpful feedback.
 Similarly, when managers rely on their memory to conduct performance reviews instead of tracking and assessing performance over time, it’s the employee who suffers.

-Tim Elmore, President of leadership training company Growing Leaders, says future feedback will be reinforced by actual examples or facts.
+Tim Elmore, President of leadership training company Growing Leaders, says future feedback will be reinforced by actual feedback examples or facts.
 Employees should feel emboldened to ask a manager who has just critiqued them questions like for “an example of when that happened.”
 To remove bias from the feedback equation we must present the facts and eliminate outside distractions, from gender to recent events.

 Turning managers into coaches